IRIS Awards 2023 – Celebrating young researchers and those that inspired them

 Stuff clay, let’s play with DNA

-If the UK wants to be a science super power, research must be at the heart of science education
+Research must be at the heart of science education

 UK students decode parasite genome to help prevent childhood infection